These instructions are intended for Canvas students.

 If your instructors elect to create a "text submission" assignment in Canvas, you're able to embed a video from your Kaltura media repository ("My Media") into your submission.
 This tutorial walks you through the basics of the various ways you can create your video as well as how to embed it into the assignment.

-If your instructor has required or encouraged you to submit a video for a text submission assignment in Canvas, you'll need to do two things:
+If your instructor has required or encouraged you to submit a video for a text submission assignment in Canvas, you'll need to do three main things:

 We'll go over your recording options as well as the instructions for how to submit your video.